Antibodies

 ▼

-Verdicts
+Verdicts vs status

-verdict is the publisher's classification.
-Two values:
+verdict is the publisher's classification:

-• MALICIOUS, the action should always block.
+• MALICIOUS, the action should block when this antibody is enforcing.

 • SUSPICIOUS, the action might be bad.
 The SDK invokes the operator-in-the-loop onEscalate handler when matched antibodies are SUSPICIOUS and confidence falls in the escalate band.